Alexander Krylov

-Alexander Krylov is a German scientist, specializing in social and economical sciences.
+Alexander Krylov is a German scientist, sis a German s and Catholic priest.

 Biography

 He was born into a German-Russian family in Russia.
 He studied history, economics and psychology and received a Ph.D. in social philosophy and psychoanalysis.
-In the 1990s, Krylov worked in a senior position at the “Children of Russia” foundation in Moscow, an organization close to the Kremlin.
+In the 1990s, Krylov worked in a senior position at the “Children of Russia” foundation in Moscow.
 From 1998 to 2000, he worked as a lecturer and vice-dean.
 Since 2000, he lives in Germany.
 From 2001 to 2008, he worked at the Institute of World Economics and international Management of the University of Bremen.
 Since 2006, he is a professor for communication management.
 From 2008 to 2010, he was a professor at the University of Management and Communication Potsdam.
 Since 2008, he is heading the West-Ost-Institut (West-East Institute) Berlin.
 At the same time, he is the Vice-President of the Bremen School of Economics and Editor-in-Chief of the “West-Ost Report” journal.

 In 2011, he received a gold medal in recognition of his “outstanding contributions in the field of education and science”.
 In 1999, he was awarded with a diploma of the committee for entrepreneurship of the Russian parliament (Duma).
 The local government of the city of Moscow awarded him a prize in 1997 and in 2013 he was made an honorary professor.